CS 331, Programming Languages

 1. Glynn Winskel, The Formal Semantics of Programming Languages: An Introduction, MIT Pres, 1993.

-Write a Java program for bubblesort and use ESC/Java to analyse the partial correctness of your programs.
+Write a Java program for finding the maximum element of an array and use ESC/Java to analyse the partial correctness of your program.
 Submit your work and give a demo to the TA assigned to you.
+You may refer to the JML and ESC/Java tutorials in the link provided above.

 Download and install SWI-Prolog if it is not already there on your machine.
-You will have to implement the CYK algorithm for context-free grammars in CNF in Prolog in this exercise (see Hopcroft, Motwani and Ullman, pages 312 - 315).
+You will have to implement the dynamic programming algorithm for weighted interval scheduling in Prolog in this exercise (see Kleinberg and Tardos, pages 252 - 258).
 Submit source code and sample runs to the appropriate TA.